Nexmo/nexmo-developer/_documentation/voice/voice-api/guides/websockets.md

 This enables some really innovative use cases, such as:

-* Recording, transcribing or otherwise analysing calls using third party solutions.
-For example: performing sentiment analysis in call centres to determine customer satisfaction.
+* Recording, transcribing or otherwise analyzing calls using third party solutions.
+For example: performing sentiment analysis in call centers to determine customer satisfaction.
 * Automating outbound calls with bots to perform simple tasks like making a restaurant booking or more complex ones, such as requesting information from field experts.
 * Using an "expert" bot that accepts inbound calls and provides tailored advice.
 For example, a doctor in a remote area can call a medical expert bot and get access to the same medical advice available to specialists in big cities.
 * Including artificial intelligence engines in conference calls to enable better decision making.